Xyinkl/MeowWiki/Cats_Protection_Essential_Guide/EG14_Cats_and_people.md

 In tests, Bio-life Petal Cleanse alleviated the symptoms of 90 per cent of sufferers.
 For more information on Petal Cleanse and many other products endorsed by Allergy UK, visit their website www.allergyuk.org or phone their helpline 01322 619 898.

-Breeds of cat
+Breeds of cat 抚养一只猫

 Certain breeds or even different moggies are better for allergy sufferers than others – trial and error is the only way to tell if this is the case for you.

 Cats Protection does not support the creation of hypoallergenic cats – the money spent on just one of these genetically engineered cats could help so many other felines in need.

-Can I get a cat if I am allergic?
+Can I get a cat if I am allergic? 如果我过敏，能养猫么？

 If you still want a cat even though you have a reaction to them, then your symptoms are probably mild to moderate and therefore manageable via the steps above.
 Some people find that repeated exposure to the same cat banishes their allergic reaction altogether.

-Should I keep my cat?
+Should I keep my cat? 过敏了，我是不是应该留着我的猫？

 The answer to this varies greatly from person to person.
 First you must make sure that it is the cat causing the allergic reaction; you don’t want to go through the stress and upset of rehoming a much-loved pet only to discover that stress is what brings on your asthmatic attacks!

 In the end, the decision about whether to get or keep a cat depends entirely on you and the severity of your reaction.
 In some cases the symptom-easing steps above may provide enough relief for you to live happily with a cat, but in others it is advisable to avoid cats and seek advice from your doctor.
 For further details on this, please see Cats Protection’s Essential Guide: Caring for your cat.

-Make your house a home
+Make your house a home 把你的房子布置成猫的家园

 Cats are popular pets and can be great stress-busters for families and people living alone or house sharing.
 They can provide companionship, emotional support and motivation for young and old – as well as opportunities for play and nurture.
 It is very rewarding to provide for your cat’s needs, learn more about their behaviour and ensure you have a mutually beneficial relationship.
 Cats Protection has thousands of cats in care across our UK network of branches and adoption centres.
 Consider adopting a cat and make your house a home.
 You can get contact details for your nearest branch by phoning our national Helpline 03000 12 12 12 or via our website www.cats.org.uk